turnkeylinux-apps/lxc/docs/usage.rst

     export SEC_UPDATES=FORCE
     EOF

-Note, an example inithooks configuration is included in the TurnKey LXC appliance in the /root directory for convenience.
+.. note:: An example inithooks configuration is included in the TurnKey LXC appliance in the /root directory for convenience.
+Be sure to change the domain and passwords to suit your environment.

 Networking (bridged vs. NAT)
 ----------------------------